caraneilwarner/writing-excuses/README.md

 ## Why create a GitHub Repo?

 To make it easy to respond to all the prompts in an orderly fashion.
-I'll be responding to prompts a season at a time via PRs like [this one](https://github.com/carawarner/writing-excuses/pull/1).
-I won't merge that PR, however, because I want the repo to stay forkable.
-Feel free to fork it and add your responses straight into your copy of the repo.
+I will checkout a branch in my name and put all my answers in it.
+Feel free to check out your own branch and do the same.